Explore our platform and learn how it can help your application shine.

-User Authorization is not to be confused with User Authentication.
-Both are an integral part of the User Management flow, but the former is about checking the user identity by matching credentials with the ones stored in the database.
+Not to be confused with user authentication, authorization is one of two vital security processes that administrators use to protect systems and information, the other being authentication.
+Both are an integral part of the user management flow, but the former is about checking the user identity by matching credentials with the ones stored in the database.

 Related: Authentication vs Authorization